Car Emergency Kit Guide

-Getting stranded on the side of a road is not a fun situation.
+A car emergency eventually happens to all of us.
 It doesn’t matter if you are on a highway with a ton of traffic or traveling on a rural side road with no other cars around for miles, you know you’re in trouble the moment your car gets sidelined by a flat tire, dead engine, accident, or other incident.

 Depending on your personality, reality might make you start to worry.
 A million questions likely come into your head the moment you realize you’re stranded — including if you have phone service or who you should call for help, can you trust a stranger to provide aid, and your exact location so you can direct someone to help you.
 But the first thing you should do is breathe.
 Take a deep breath, because it’s time to truly take stock of the situation.